 The druids of antiquity remain an enigma and a constant source of, sometimes, fanciful speculation.
-Their roles in Celtic society were as broad as they were integral to daily life; story-teller, sage, teacher, priest, judge, sorcerer and keeper of the tribe’s laws and traditions.
+Their roles in Celtic society were as broad as they were integral to daily life; story-teller, sage, teacher, priest, judge, sorcerer and keeper of the tribe’s traditions.
 Yet, very little is known for certain about them; they did not share their knowledge with the uninitiated and kept no records of their own but their influence lingered longest in the remotest realms of the Celts, such as in Brittany.

 The little that we know about the mysterious druids comes from comments made about them in the writings of the Greek historians Strabo and Diodorus of Sicily who drew upon earlier works by Timagenes of Alexandria and Alexander of Miletus.
 Unfortunately, these earliest sources are now lost but the writings of their Roman contemporary, Julius Caesar, remain in print to this day.
 His account of the Gallic Wars of the 1st century BC recorded several observations on the customs and religious practices of the Celtic tribes of Gaul and Britain; to which we can add a few additional details recounted in works by the Roman authors Pliny and Tacitus about a century later.

 From these fragments, we note that the Celts of antiquity possessed a distinct aristocracy of bards, priests and judges who exercised considerable power among the populace.
-Accounts differ as to the rigidity of the boundaries that separated these three groups; Caesar noted only two privileged classes in Celtic society, warriors and druids.
+Accounts differ as to the rigidity of the boundaries that separated these three groups; Caesar noted only two privileged classes in Celtic society – warriors and druids.
 Later authors suggested a discrete druidical hierarchy of poets and story-tellers, soothsayers and diviners, and at the apex of this elite class; the philosophers cum sorcerers known as druids, who themselves constituted an organized group under an Arch-druid who would rule until his death, when a successor would be chosen by vote or through force of arms.

 Whether functions were so clearly divided or not, the druids represented a powerful grouping of respected religious leaders.
 Their activities and responsibilities appear to have encompassed all aspects of daily life; from politics and justice, both as counsellors and judges, to administering the sacred side of Celtic life supervising divine worship and sacrificial ritual.
 Druids were custodians of the tribe’s history, the crucial genealogies of its leaders and curators of its oral traditions and culture.
 They were also involved in foretelling the future through the interpretation of sacrifices and augurs from the natural world such as the flight and calls of birds.

 The Druids were an essential bridge between the people and their gods and were believed to stand between the mortal world and the Otherworld.
 This link to the divine, coupled with their profound knowledge of magic and healing, likely saw them feared as much as venerated by their communities.
-While there is evidence to suggest that some Celts were literate, the druids’ knowledge was not committed to parchment but only ever transmitted orally.
+While there is evidence to suggest that some Celts were literate, the druids’ knowledge was not committed to paper but only ever transmitted orally.
 Caesar tells us that the island of Britain was the home of druidism and that, aspiring druids, usually men of rank and nobility, travelled there for as many as 20 years of instruction in poetry, history, law, healing, religious rites, magic, divination and philosophy.
 According to one 1st century Roman author, such instruction was secret and carried out in sacred caves and forests and required the precise learning of at least 700 poetical sagas alone.

 The writings of Caesar also tell us that the druids took a keen interest in astronomy, geography, theology and natural philosophy but, beyond this, very little is known of the secrets into which new druids were initiated.
 However, you might be forgiven for thinking otherwise, as many authors attribute all manner of beliefs to the druids, confidently replacing speculation with certitude.
 Unfortunately, the neo-druidic movement of the 19th century and its later manifestations has helped confuse the waters regarding the popular perception of the roles and beliefs of the Celtic druids of antiquity.

 The 1st century writers contemporaneous with the druids noted that they believed in the indestructibility and inevitable transmigration of the soul; a powerful belief that made the Celts fearless warriors in battle.
 The druids were also said to believe in a tribal spirit who was the first of men; ancestor of all the tribe and its guardian spirit.
 It was said that all orders of society accepted their authority and that they were held in such regard that their intervention could stop battles between warring factions.
-Furthermore, druids held the power to banish anyone from any religious celebration thus making them total social outcasts from the life of the tribe.
+Furthermore, druids held the power to banish anyone from any religious celebration thus making them total outcasts from the life of the tribe.

 Any private sacrifice to the gods required the attendance of a druid as they were the only recognised intermediaries between the domains of the mortal and the divine.
 Some writers claimed that they sacrificed both animals and humans to the gods and foretold the future by observing the death convulsions and blood flow of the victims.
-Caesar’s account notes that human sacrifices usually involved criminals such as thieves and that victims were often burnt alive within a large effigy made of wooden branches and wickerwork, now popularly known as a Wicker Man.
+Caesar’s account notes that human sacrifices usually involved criminals and that victims were often burnt alive within a large effigy made of wooden branches and wickerwork, now popularly known as a Wicker Man.
 There is much debate as to the veracity of the claims that the ancient Celts practised human sacrifice to their gods; some historians regard such claims as Roman propaganda projecting what they viewed as barbarian traits onto foreign peoples.

 The popular image of venerable white-robed, bearded old men gathering mistletoe is primarily one that we owe to Pliny and the romantic engravings of the 18th century.
 Pliny tells us that the druids held nothing more sacred than mistletoe and that they never performed their religious rites without employing branches of it.
 The plant was also believed to make barren animals fertile and be an effective antidote for all poisons.
-Gathering the mistletoe was done with much ritual, it being said that it was cut down with a golden sickle by a druid clad in white and immediately followed by the sacrifice of two white bulls.
+Gathering the mistletoe was done with much ritual, it being said that it was cut with a golden sickle by a druid clad in white and immediately followed by the sacrifice of two white bulls.
 This ceremony took place on the fifth day of the moon, the day which, in the Celtic calendar, marked the beginning of the months and years.
 On this day, the moon was considered particularly auspicious, being hailed as all-healing.

 Caesar also noted that senior druids congregated to meet annually at a sacred place in the region occupied by the Carnute tribe between the rivers Seine and Loire.
 This idea of a brotherhood that transcended tribal differences – druids could cross tribal boundaries and conflict zones without fear of hindrance or harassment – directed by an Arch-druid who effectively wielded pan-national control was likely a key consideration behind the Roman effort to suppress druidism.
 Some authors have even gone so far as to suggest that cutting the head off the druidic movement was one of the key drivers behind the Roman invasion of Britain in 43AD.